smalti/gmock-win32/README.md

 # Version history

+## Version 1.2.0 (** October 2023)
+- Added the possibility to `bypass mocked APIs` used within GTest
+- Added compatibility with `Clang`
+- Changed the usage of Win32 APIs in the library core from direct usage to runtime dynamic linking
+- Disabled optimization for sensitive code sections
+- Fixed `LNK1169`: one or more multiply defined symbols found (for an old function pointer)

 ## Version 1.1.0 (29 August 2023)
 - Added support for functions with 9-13 parameters
 - Added `REAL_MODULE_FUNC` macro